Designer's Work Lives In Our Wallets

 He came to Hong Kong, China in 1961 to work for a magazine on a nine-month contract but fell in love with the city.
 He stayed and developed his career here for 54 years, also marrying and having two sons.

 Steiner initially studied painting but later shifted to design, which he said was a better fit.

 "A painter tries to solve his own problems while a designer tries to solve the clients' problems," he said.
 "I kind of like to help other people solve their problems, so design suited me better."

 Steiner said the process of designing a banknote was no different from other corporate design work, with the first step being to talk with the bank's top executives to know what message they wanted to send out through the banknotes.

-"They generally would like to have their corporate image as well as the image of Hong Kong and its culture reflected in the banknote's design," he said.
+"They generally would like to have their corporate image as well as the image of Hong Kong, China and its culture reflected in the banknote's design," he said.

 When he designed HSBC's banknotes in 1973, he introduced the iconic image of the bronze lion statues, something other designers have since followed.

 His Standard Chartered banknote designs have been updated several times but have always featured five animals from Chinese mythology, a theme he is very proud of, believing they add character to the banknotes.

 There is a clear hierarchy.
 The more important the note, the more important the animal.
 There is a fish on the HK$20 note, a turtle on the HK$50, a chi lin (unicorn) on the HK$100, a phoenix on the HK$500 and a dragon on the HK$1,000 note.

 "However, people should remember the Chinese legend that when a fish jumps over the gate, it becomes a dragon.
 I like all my banknote designs, but I like the HK$20 fish the most as the fish could become a dragon one day," he said.